 I didn’t call it my Feel Good File then.

-It was just a dusty folder under my desk that acted as my fire extinguisher in a glass cabinet; to be broken open only in case of emotional emergency.
+It was just a dusty purple folder under my desk that acted as my fire extinguisher in a glass cabinet; to be broken open only in case of an emotional emergency.

 Peeking in it once in a while could crane me out of the well of self-doubt I managed to get stuck in.

 When I moved out west and everything went digital the file landed in a box somewhere.

 I missed the sanity that the purple folder’s very existence gave to me.

 So on a whim on a low self-esteem day years back I started a digital version of the paper purple file.

 What to name it?

 I typed out FEEL GOOD (all caps) as a joke to myself.

 I figured the “all caps” would help the digital file stand out.